Richard Boyd

 Richard Boyd is Associate Professor of Government and Director of the Tocqueville Forum for Political Understanding at Georgetown University.

-His research and teaching interests include the intellectual history of liberalism, civil society and pluralism, economic and sociological theory, and the theory and practice of immigration and citizenship policies in the United States.
+His research and teaching interests include British, French and American political thought; civil society and pluralism; political economy and the history of economic thought; and the theory and practice of immigration and citizenship policies in the United States.

-He has also published more than forty journal articles and book chapters on a variety of thinkers and themes in the intellectual history of liberalism, ranging from studies of English and Scottish thinkers such as Thomas Hobbes, John Locke, David Hume, Adam Smith, Edmund Burke, and J. S. Mill to major thinkers in the French tradition such as Jean-Jacques Rousseau, Alexis de Tocqueville, and Stendhal to contemporary economists and social philosophers such as F. A. Hayek, Frank H. Knight, and Michael Oakeshott.
+He has also published more than fifty journal articles and book chapters on a variety of thinkers and themes in the intellectual history of liberalism, ranging from studies of English and Scottish thinkers such as Thomas Hobbes, John Locke, David Hume, Adam Smith, Edmund Burke, and J. S. Mill to major thinkers in the French tradition such as Jean-Jacques Rousseau, Alexis de Tocqueville, Stendhal, and Georges Sorel to contemporary economists and social philosophers such as F. A. Hayek, Frank H. Knight, and Michael Oakeshott.
 Before coming to Georgetown in 2007, Boyd taught at the University of Chicago, University of Pennsylvania, University of Wisconsin-Madison, and Deep Springs College.

 Selected recent and forthcoming works include:

-"Georges Sorel's Tocqueville," History of Political Thought, forthcoming 2023. (with Gianna Englert).
+"Georges Sorel's Tocqueville," History of Political Thought 45 (May, 2024). (with Gianna Englert).

 "Thomas Hobbes and the Making of Popular Sovereignty," in When the People Rule: Popular Sovereignty in Theory and Practice, eds.
 Ewa Atanassow, Thomas Bartscherer, and David A. Bateman.
 (Cambridge: Cambridge University Press, 2023): 73-90.